Ramanujan Graphs and Digraphs: Questions

 \section{Questions}

-\begin{enumerate} \item A \emph{non-regular }graph $\mathcal{G}$ is said to be Ramanujan if its nontrivial spectrum is contained in the $L^{2}$-spectrum of its universal cover (which is a non-regular tree).
+\setlist[enumerate]{leftmargin=*,widest=0} \begin{enumerate} \item A \emph{non-regular }graph $\mathcal{G}$ is said to be Ramanujan if its nontrivial spectrum is contained in the $L^{2}$-spectrum of its universal cover (which is a non-regular tree).
 This definition is justified both by the extended Alon-Boppana theorem \cite{greenberg1995spectrum,grigorchuk1999asymptotic} and by the behavior of random covers \cite{friedman2003relative,puder2012expansion,friedman2014relativized,brito2018spectral}.
-What is the appropriate definition of a non-regular Ramanujan digraph? \item Can standard results on expanders (such as the Cheeger inequalities and the expander mixing lemma) be extended to almost-normal directed expanders? \item Does symmetrization turns a family of almost-normal directed expanders into a family of expanders? \item Are there infinite almost-normal families of non-periodic $k$-regular Ramanujan digraphs for $k$ which is not a prime power? \item Almost-normality is an ``algebraic'' phenomenon: it originates from representation theory in \cite{Lubetzky2017RandomWalks}, and from the special structure of line-digraphs in \cite{lubetzky2016cutoff}.
+What is the appropriate definition of a non-regular Ramanujan digraph? \item Can standard results on expanders (such as the Cheeger inequalities and the expander mixing lemma) be extended to almost-normal directed expanders? \item Does symmetrization turn a family of almost-normal directed expanders into a family of expanders? \item Are there infinite almost-normal families of non-periodic $k$-regular Ramanujan digraphs for $k$ which is not a prime power? \item Is there an almost-normal family of $k$-regular digraphs with $n\rightarrow\infty$ whose nontrivial spectrum is contained in the circle $\{z\,|\,\left|z\right|=\sqrt{k}\}$? \item Almost-normality is an ``algebraic'' phenomenon: it originates from representation theory in \cite{Lubetzky2017RandomWalks}, and from the special structure of line-digraphs in \cite{lubetzky2016cutoff}.
 There seems to be no reason that random models will have this property, or that it will be stable under perturbations.
-Is there a more flexible definition of almost-normality, which still gives a theorem in the spirit of Proposition \ref{prop:bound-powers}? \end{enumerate} \begin{flushleft} \noun{Einstein Institute of Mathematics}\\ \noun{Hebrew University, Jerusalem 91904, Israel}.\\ \texttt{parzan@math.huji.ac.il.} \end{flushleft}
+Is there a more flexible definition of almost-normality, which still gives a theorem in the spirit of Proposition \ref{prop:bound-powers}? \item How important is almost-normality?
+Is there a family of $k$-regular Ramanujan digraphs which behave like amenable graphs in terms of expansion? \item In the infinite case we can even ask whether a \emph{single }digraph is almost-normal, meaning that its adjacency operator is unitarily equivalent to a direct integral of linear operators of bounded dimension.
+Such digraphs can be obtained by taking line-digraphs of infinite graphs, or more generally $\mathcal{D}_{W}\left(\mathcal{B}\right)$ where $W$ is some walk on a building $\mathcal{B}$ (or an infinite quotient of a building).
+To what extent does the spectral theory of infinite symmetric graphs carries over to almost-normal digraphs? \end{enumerate} \begin{flushleft} \noun{Einstein Institute of Mathematics, Hebrew University of Jerusalem, Israel.}\texttt{}~\\ \texttt{parzan@math.huji.ac.il.} \end{flushleft}